bowman2001/perplexdoc/content/doc/intro/license/index.md

 weight: 40
 ---

 _Perplex_ is an open source theme for the open source software [_Hugo_][hugo].
-There are no other mandatory software requirements, but theme and documentation include external software and content.
+There are no other mandatory software requirements, but theme and documentation ship with external software and content.
 Their licensers and the licenses of their choosing are listed here, also.
 {.p-lead} <!--more-->

 ## Perplex and its documentation